lakshmi-intechcode/jng_instr_folder/week4/05_phase2_prep/2_css/README.md

 		<link rel="stylesheet" type="text/css" href="style.css">
 	</head>
 ```
 * `style.css` is the css file name in the same directory.
-If it is located elsewhere or named something else you would change this accordingly. e.g. `href=public/stylesheets/style.css`
+* If it is located elsewhere or named something else you would change this accordingly. e.g. `href=public/stylesheets/style.css`
+* You should consider using `absolute pathing` when hooking up the CSS.

 ##### Part 5 - Specificity - How To Target Elements